sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

+== Fast computation of Heegner points ==

-== Fully implement and optimize variant of Watkins's algorithm for fast computation of Heegner points ==
+ Implement the algorithm of Delauny/Watkins's algorithm for fast computation of Heegner points $y_K \in E(K)$.

- People: ''William Stein'', Robert Bradshaw
+ People: ''William Stein'', Robert Bradshaw, Jen Balakrishnan

 == Implement code to compute the asymptotic distribution of Kolyvagin classes (from Jared Weinstein's talk); this should be pretty easy, though generalizing to higher rank may be challenging ==